rowedonalde/python-tellmeonce/README.md

 python-tellmeonce
 =================

-Python module to minimize redundant error messages from scripts run by cron
+Python module to minimize repetitive error messages from scripts run by cron